 Every year, hundreds of thousands of Americans work to turn their lives around.
 Past drug addicts find work, strive to get clean, and look for accountability in recovery groups.
 However, the struggle to go back to drugs is a difficult one.

-When a company tests their employees regularly, it gives additional accountability for employees to stay clean, and continue working.
+When a company tests its employees regularly, it gives additional accountability for employees to stay clean and continue working.
 You can use workplace drug testing to keep employees accountable and overcome any past drug problems.

 4. It saves the company money.

 When an employee using drugs causes an accident, there are many fees the company must pay.
 Potential legal fees, personnel injury, or damage to company property/equipment can all add up in cost.
 When you regularly test your employees for drugs, you can prevent potential accidents from happening before they do, saving your company money as they don’t have to deal with any fallout.

 Although workplace drug testing is a valuable practice with many unique advantages, there are some cons to be aware of.
 If you’re considering implementing workplace drug testing into your company, here are a few things to consider.